Ragnar Ulfung

 His two roles at Glyndebourne Opera were nearly 40 years apart: Tamino in Die Zauberflöte in the 1963 and 64 seasons, then Dr Blind in Die Fledermaus in 2003 which was later issued on DVD.
 At the Royal Opera House Covent Garden he sang the title role in Don Carlos in 1963, Herod in Salome in 1970 and 1974, and roles in the Ring cycle.
 Ulfung was scheduled to sing Vere in Billy Budd at Covent Garden in 1964 but objections by Equity and the threat of a strike led to him being replaced by Richard Lewis for the run.
 He sang John Taverner in the world premiere run of Peter Maxwell Davies' opera Taverner at Covent Garden in 1972.

 In 2015, Ulfung at age 88 sang Altoum in Turandot at Dalhalla with Nina Stemme and Lars Cleveman among the cast.

 Often described as a 'versatile artist', or an 'acting singer' Ulfung stated that he "emphatically prefers that description to the more common 'singing actor'.
 He believed in researching characters such as Herod "If you have a historical person like this you can read Oscar Wilde's play to get an idea of his fear and hate, his weakness and strength simultaneously", or that he might "approach a part like the Duke of Mantua, and of course Don Carlos by reading about the historical originals; you can learn a lot about the character that way".

 In the early 1970s the Swedish Who's Who gave sport among Ulfung's hobbies, mostly through tennis, particularly in San Francisco where he appeared regularly at the opera house from 1967.
 He argued that a good physical condition is "essential for the Siegfried Mime, in which the singer must spend one-and-a-half hours crouching and bending his knee", and related a story from Hamburg State Opera's visit to New York in 1967.
 Singing Števa in Jenůfa, his performance brought out a newspaper headline 'Can you imagine Caruso doing cartwheels on stage?
 Mr Ulfung did them at the Met last night'.
 Appearing as Fadinard in the Swedish premiere of Nino Rota's Il cappello di paglia di Firenze (The Italian Straw Hat) he and Kerstin Meyer performed a parody of bad Italian opera singers "bellowing the love duet from some fifth-rate verismo tear-jerker" at the end of which Ulfung somersaulted over the couch on which Meyer sat "pounding the floor with his fists as he clung steadfastly to the final note".

-As producer, he directed directed two operas in Santa Fe: La Boheme and Lulu, the latter production inspired by a short novel by Pär Lagerkvist comparing the whole world to a circus.
+As producer, he directed two operas in Santa Fe: La Boheme and Lulu, the latter production inspired by a short novel by Pär Lagerkvist comparing the whole world to a circus.
 In 1984 he supervised the production of the Ring Cycle at Seattle Opera.